OpenDDS/OpenDDS/docs/android.md

 OpenDDS connections automatically when the device switches from one network (cellular or wifi) to another.
 Apps that need to know when a network change occurs can register with the [ConnectivityManager](https://developer.android.com/reference/android/net/ConnectivityManager) for network callback events.

+As of API 30+, LinuxNetworkConfigMonitor can no longer be used, as Netlink sockets are blocked by OS for security reasons.
+Instead, NetworkConfigModifier is utilized.
+As a concequence of this, two new variables are required from the user, android_sdk, and android_target_api.
+These correspond to the location of your sdk, likely /home/<username>/Android/Sdk on Linux, and the API number you are building for.
+The NetworkConfigModifier is set up along with the necessary network callbacks when the user uses "TheParticipantFactory.WithArgs".

 ### OpenDDS Configuration Files